This project is closed for feedback

 Stage one gave you an opportunity to comment on version 4 of the SBMP through this website as well as general comments.
 Your responses, along with other conversations we are having with organisations and stakeholders, have informed the development of version 5.

-Stage two is a statutory consultation period of 15 days to inspect the draft plan of the new version, with a further 15 days to provide comment.
+Stage two was a statutory consultation period of 15 days for you to inspect the draft plan of the new version, with a further 15 days to provide comment.

-To ensure shared responsibility of the plan, diverse representation of feedback and perspectives is a priority.
+To ensure shared responsibility of the plan, diverse representation of feedback and perspectives was a key priority.

-Some actions or functions in the plan cannot change, as they are required to fulfill legislative requirements of the Emergencies Act 2004.
+Some actions or functions in the plan cannot change, as they are required to fulfil legislative requirements of the Emergencies Act 2004.

 Some of the areas that your feedback can have the greatest impact are: